The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Two X-ray and Radio Luminous Quasars

-We extracted fluxes for the three Chandra sources using the \texttt{srcflux} routine of the \texttt{ciao} software package.
-For all three sources we assumed a fiducial powerlaw model \texttt{zpowerlw} with Galactic absorption and fixed photon index ($\Gamma=1.9$).
-We report the broad-band photometry for these three detections in Table \ref{tab:acis}. \textit{ch1} is the most significant detection among the three sources in the viscinity of the quasar.
+We extracted fluxes for the three \textit{Chandra} sources using the \texttt{srcflux} routine of the \texttt{ciao} software package.
+For all three sources, we assumed a fiducial power-law model \texttt{zpowerlw} with Galactic absorption and fixed photon index ($\Gamma=1.9$).
+We report the broad-band photometry for these three detections in Table \ref{tab:acis}. \textit{ch1} is the most significant detection among the three sources near the quasar.
 We note that no counts are registered in the ultrasoft band (0.2 - 0.5 keV) and the soft band (0.5-1 keV) for \textit{ch1}.
-For this source we measure $5.85 \pm 2.45$ net counts in the medium band (1 - 2 keV) and $4 \pm 2$ counts in the hard band (2-7 keV).
-This hard photometry is consistent with a significant level of obscuration, as no counts can be measured in the restframe 1.34 - 6.7 keV energy of the quasar SED.
+For this source, we measure $5.85 \pm 2.45$ net counts in the medium band (1 - 2 keV) and $4 \pm 2$ counts in the hard band (2-7 keV).
+This hard photometry can be indicative of a significant level of obscuration, as no counts can be measured in the restframe 1.34 - 6.7 keV energy of the quasar SED.

-In summary we have presented evidence that supports that 1eRASS J202039.8-621525 is associated with the quasar emission, as (A) the Chandra sources \textit{ch2} and \textit{ch3} are marginally detected and do not overlap with the eRASS contours.
+In summary, we have presented evidence that supports that 1eRASS J202039.8-621525 is associated with the quasar emission, as (A) the \textit{Chandra} sources \textit{ch2} and \textit{ch3} are marginally detected and do not overlap with the eRASS contours.
 (B) These sources are also not significantly detected in DES and CatWISE2020.
 (C) Among 151 potential DESI Legacy Survey candidates within 1' of 1eRASS J202039.8-621525, the candidate with the highest relative probability \texttt{p\_i} of being associated to the X-ray source is matched at the sub-arcsecond level with quasar coordinates.
-(D) No other Chandra source is detected to the south-west of the quasar, close to eROSITA events.
+(D) No other \textit{Chandra} source is detected to the southwest of the quasar, close to eROSITA events.
 While we cannot exclude the possibility of a transient phenomenon in a foreground galaxy, we conclude that it is likely that the bright eRASS1 source is associated with the quasar.